PolyCatDev/personal-website/README.md

 # CatPlace
-You found the seource code for [catplace.org](https://catplace.org)
+You found the seource code for [JellyCat Cafe](https://jellycat.cafe)